Generic expressions are represented by <something> (e.g., <function> or <operator>).

 The @inbounds macro perfectly illustrates both the power and risks associated with macro usage.
 When applied judiciously, it can yield substantial performance gains, especially when multiple slices are involved.

-Broadly speaking, using a macro within a for-loop to modify its computational approach requires its addition at the beginning of the for-loop.
+Using a macro within a for-loop requires its inclusion at the beginning of the for-loop.
 For instance, to disable bounds checking for every indexed element within a for-loop, we simply need to prepend the for-loop with @inbounds.
-We can alternatively apply @inbounds individually to any specific line within the loop.
-Nonetheless, this possibility is specific to @inbounds, only arising because the macro can actually be employed even outside for-loops.

 x = rand(1_000)